sha-k-anand/fabric-stockmarket-publicdataset/README.md

 </details>

 ## Step 4.
-Create a new Semantic Model and set Table relationships
+Create a new customer Semantic Model and set Table relationships

+Please avoid using the inbuilt default semantic model.

 |Table 1|Table 2|Cardinality|Cross-filter direction|Make this relationship acitve|
 |--|--|--|--|--|